OctopusDeploy/People/Engineering.md

 ## Senior Software Engineer

-> I am a highly sought-after member of a Octopus team with a proven record of shipping high-quality code to production.
+> I am a highly sought-after member of an Octopus team with a proven record of shipping high-quality code to production.

 ### I am trusted to ship full products (or vertical slices of larger products) from idea to production